aeternity/protocol/contracts/fate.md

 ### Strings

-Strings are byte arrays of UTF-8 encoded unicode characters.
-(These can be used as non-indexable arrays of bytes.)
+Strings are byte arrays.
+These can be assumed (by debugging tools) to be UTF-8 encoded unicode characters, but there are no instructions that depend upon them being UTF-8 encoded strings, they can be used as arbitrary non-indexable arrays of bytes.

 Examples:
 ```